MadGamerHD/GTA-SA-Audio-Editor/README.md

 > **Note**: This is a BETA version.
 The SFX functionality is a little buggy at the moment but will be fixed in the near future.

-A simple, cross-platform GUI tool for extracting, replacing, and rebuilding audio tracks (`.stream`) and sound effects (`.dat` banks) in *Grand Theft Auto: San Andreas*.
+A simple, cross-platform GUI tool for extracting, replacing, and rebuilding audio tracks (`stream`) and sound effects (`.dat` banks) in *Grand Theft Auto: San Andreas*.

 ---